 Backtracking to the second temple period, the leadership of the time idealized the notion of reuniting the Jewish community.
 Through community, they were able to reconstruct the second Holy Temple and resume their spiritual relationship with G-d.
 Unfortunately, the communal reunion fell apart as baseless hatred and apathy contaminated the subjects of the community.
 The emerging animosity caused a deep divide, resulting in the longest and most terrible expulsion Jews ever had to experience.

 When Israel came about, led by the Jewish value of “Tikkun Olam” (i.e. “Repairing the World”), Israeli leaders initiated acts of kindness for communities experiencing civil unrest and natural disasters.
 IsrAid and iAID are prominent examples of Israeli first responders that provide humanitarian aid for areas struck by natural calamities and man-made crises.
 Israel also acknowledges the scarcity of the world’s natural resources.
 Therefore Israel perpetuates eco-friendly innovations in agriculture, energy preservation, and water and air purifications.

 Despite 2000 years of turmoil in exile, we emerged from the ashes and marked 70 years to the establishment of modern day Israel.
-Israel’s success is rooted in the long, dark history of Jewish suffrage, which produced a nation of ingenuity and unprecedented innovations.
+Israel’s success is rooted in the long, dark history of Jewish suffering.
+Experiences which produced a nation of ingenuity and unprecedented innovations.
 Based on the foundation of freedom and Tikkun Olam, Israel’s influence reaches global communities to make the world a better place.
 And based on its benevolent values, we hope to merit and build the next everlasting Holy Temple in Jerusalem.